JOIN THE EMAIL LIST

 Erika Berger grew up in Nashville, Tennessee.
 She attended Washington University in St. Louis where she double-majored in marketing and human resources and minored in modern dance.
 Upon graduation in 2012, Erika moved to New York, starting her career in television as a NBCUniversal page.
 Erika is currently a consumer marketing manager at Bravo Media.
 Erika continues to dance and also enjoys exploring all New York City has to offer.

-Amanda is honored to serve as president of JWI's Young Women's Leadership Network in New York.
-She is a licensed real estate salesperson with The Katzen Team, one of the top 10-grossing teams at Douglas Elliman.
-She is also the junior sales associate at Elliman's New Development Project, Madison Square Park Tower.
-Amanda serves as Fuel for Truth's chair of Events and Alumni Engagement, is on the UJA Generosity Host Committee, co-chairs the Young Professionals Committee for the Children’s Hearing Institute, is a member of AIPAC Young Leadership, participated in the Jewish Leadership Initiative.
-Amanda hails from the sunshine state and is a graduate of Florida State University, with degrees in hospitality and creative writing.
+Amanda Paul is honored to serve as president of JWI's Young Women's Leadership Network in New York.
+She is a licensed real estate salesperson with The Katzen Team, a top-five grossing team at Douglas Elliman.
+Amanda serves on the Young Professionals Committee for the Lung Cancer Research Foundation, is a co-chair for the FIDF Young Leadership Gala, a co-founder of Open Source Shabbat, a member of AIPAC YL, and on the UJA Federation Generosity Host Committee.
+She previously ran events and alumni engagement for Fuel for Truth and was a co-chair for the Children's Hearing Institute Young Professionals Committee.
+Amanda hails from the sunshine state and is a graduate of Florida State University with degrees in creative writing and hospitality.
+She founded Alpha Phi at FSU, raising over $100,000 for Women's Heart Health.

 Sara Wiesenfeld is a native New Yorker and graduate of Brandeis University, where she double-majored in theater & American studies with a minor in journalism.
 Immediately after graduation, she began her career as an NBC page in New York, where she worked on "The Doctor Oz Show," CNBC as well as audience work at "Saturday Night Live" and "Late Night with Jimmy Fallon."
 She currently works as a creative marketing coordinator at Oxygen Media, a perfect fit for a pop culture junkie like herself.
 A self-professed theater nerd, Sara is currently working on memorizing all lyrics to Hamilton.

-- Each board member will serve from April to May of the following year (a full year with one month for transitions) and then has the option to reapply.
+- Each board member will serve from March to April of the following year (a full year with one month for transitions) and then has the option to reapply.
 Board members will be selected by JWI staff.

 - Each board member will be responsible for chairing at least two events per year.